mdeng-cyber/tokyo-jazz-map/README.md

 # tokyo-jazz-map
-Tokyo Jazz cafes and cars, with a little bit of music :)
+Tokyo Jazz cafes and bars, with a little bit of music while exploring where to go :)